L0SG/shoes_classification/README.md

 # Shoes classification
 Simple shoes classification with ResNet50 in Keras for Deepest Hackaton Challenge Achieves ~77% accuracy in validation dataset.

 This code is written in Deepest Hackaton challenge.

 It uses pre-trained ResNet50 for transfer learning.

-It unfreezes the last 2 redisual blocks for fine-tuning
+It unfreezes the last 2 redisual blocks for fine-tuning.

 ## How to use
 Requires Keras and Scikit-learn